marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/introduction.md

 # Introduction

 This component is the only component accessible to apps.
-All other components of the system will be on a hidden private network.
+All other components of the system (except for a part of View Manager component) will be on a hidden private network.
 This allows all the other components to communicated with each other with http requests instead of setting up https.

 ## Endpoints